akshitgoyal/NLP-Research-Project/README.md

 A web crawler built using a popular tool called `Scrapy`.

-This software is built as a part of `independent study course` under the guidance of Professor Andrew Petersen at University of Toronto Mississauga.
+This software is built as a part of __`independent study course` under the guidance of Professor Andrew Petersen at University of Toronto Mississauga.__

-In this research, we will be analysing the participation of people in the different conferences.
+In this research, we will be analysing the __participation of people in the different conferences__.
 Specifically, we will be looking at the people in academic conferences and industry conferences.

-There are two components to this software.
+There are __two components__ to this software.
 First component of the software is to `crawl` different conference pages, and extract the names of the people who participated in that conference.
 The data is then exported to a csv file named after the conference.
 The extracted data from the csv files is feeded to the second component of the software.

 Currently, the software uses only two spider and works perfectly in extracting the names of the people from the domain: `bigdataieee.org` for the years 2015-2020 and `fitc.ca` for the years 2002-2019.
 The results of the crawler are present in `/data_mining/sample_output`.
 This component of software itself can be located in `/data_mining/scrapper_tool/spiders`